Cirru/stack-editor/README.md

 Stack Editor
 ----

-> A ClojureScript implementation of [Clouditor](https://github.com/Cirru/clouditor/), which is a structured app editor beyond the concepts of files and syntax.
+> A ClojureScript implementation of [Clouditor](https://github.com/Cirru/clouditor/), which is a structured editor beyond the concepts of files and syntax.

 * [Client App](http://repo.cirru.org/stack-editor/)
 * [Editor Shortcuts](https://github.com/Cirru/stack-editor/wiki/Keyboard-Shortcuts)